vinhqphan/loan-default-predictions/README.md

 - 04_credit_drift_analysis.ipynb contains functions used to create transition matrices.
 - 05_hyperparameter_tuning.ipynb tunes XGBoost and Neural Network model using balanced undersampled data.

+Data and figures folder not included in this repository.

 ----

 ## Future Work